 In 1991 she was co-winner of the Cesare Sacerdoti prize for a first paper presented at an IPA Congress.

 Between 1989 and 1999 she was an Associate Editor of the New Library of Psychoanalysis and was also on the Editorial Board of the International Journal of Psychoanalysis.
-She was on the Research Advisory Board of the International Psychoanalytic Association and has been appointed to the London Board of the International Journal of Psychoanalysis.
+She was on the Research Advisory Board of the International Psychoanalytic Association and between 2009 and 2011 was re- appointed to the London Board of the International Journal of Psychoanalysis.
 She is also on the Editorial Boards of the Revue Francaise de Psychanalyse and Trieb, the Journal of the Brazilian Psychoanalytical Society of Rio de Janeiro.

 Rosine Perelberg teaches and supervises regularly in Europe, Latin America and the USA.
 Together with Monique Cournut from the Société Psychanalytique de Paris she has, since 1997, convened the British French Colloquium on Sexuality, which takes place alternately in London and Paris.
-Themes explored in these Colloquia include “femininity”, “femininity in men”, “infantile sexuality” and “unconscious phantasy and sexuality”.
+Themes explored in these Colloquia include “femininity”, “femininity in men”, “infantile sexuality”, “unconscious phantasy and sexuality” and “bisexuality”.